 While public filings have not been released detailing DDT’s board of directors as of early 2019, the Defending Democracy Together Institute’s board of directors consists of Bill Kristol, Charlie Sykes, and executive director Sarah Longwell.

-Sarah Longwell is DDT’s executive director and a senior vice president for Berman and Company, the right-leaning political consultancy that shares office space with DDT.
+Sarah Longwell is DDT’s executive director and a former senior vice president for Berman and Company, the right-leaning political consultancy that initially shared office space with DDT.
+(The organization has since left the office space and now shares office space with Longwell Partners, Sarah Longwell’s consulting firm.)
 Another DDT director, Jordan Bruneau, is a former staffer for Berman and Company.

 DDT’s website also lists former U.S. Rep. Bob Inglis as a director.
 Inglis also serves as executive director of RepublicEn, a global warming advocacy and research group funded by left-wing environmentalist groups.